alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 and from the gondola to the servo (~62 cm), with three cables each (power, ground and signal).
-Let's give a few more cm for each cable, this gives us a total of 5 meters of cable:
+Let's give a few more cm for each cable, giving us a total of 5 meters of cable:

 L = 3 × 2 × 50 cm + 3 × 70 cm ≈ 5 m.